drcscodes/drcs.codes/content/python/exercises/bmi.md

     """

 def bmi(weight: float, height: float) -> float:
     """Return body mass index (BMI) for given weight in kg and height in meters.
+    The BMI formula is bmi = (weight in kg) / (height in meters)^2

     Usage examples:
     >>> abs(bmi(66, 1.72) - 22.309) < .01